drds1/pycecream/README.md

     0              0.0                   5.4           2.0                0.0

-## Rescaling Error Bars

-Pycecream has two parameters for each light curve that aim to rescale incorrectly-specified error bars.
-These produce new error bars from the nominal values by optimising a `var` and `f` parameter in

-$\sigma_{new} = \sqrt{ (f \sigma_{old})^2 + var }$.

-Note than one `var` and `f` parameter is fitted for each light curve input from the `.add_lc` function.
-These parameters are enabled by default.
-To turn these off, set the argument `expand_errors=[]` in the `.add_lc` function.
-Gaussian priors can also be added to these parameters using the `extra_variance_prior` and `multiplicative_errorbar_prior` arguments to the `.add_lc` function.

-# Section 3: Examine the output
+# Examine the output

 There are 2 output dataframes.

-## 3.1) output_lightcurves = a.get_light_curve_fits():
+## 1) output_lightcurves = a.get_light_curve_fits():
 This a dictionary of 3 data frames.

-    1) output_lightcurves['model']: standard time, model, error envelope for each file
+    1.1) output_lightcurves['model']: standard time, model, error envelope for each file

-    2) output_lightcurves['merged model'] AS above but with the error bars, vertical and horrizontal scalings applied relative to the reference model.
+    1.2) output_lightcurves['merged model'] AS above but with the error bars, vertical and horrizontal scalings applied relative to the reference model.
 Not sure but I think the reference model defaults to the first occurence of a particular wavelength in the order that it was added in self.add_lc

-    3) output_lightcurves['merged data'] DICTIONARY (since the input data light curves can be different sizes) The same transformations but applied to the input light curve data. useful if using cream only to merge the original light curves from different telescopes to a new scale for further study elsewhere.
+    1.3) output_lightcurves['merged data'] DICTIONARY (since the input data light curves can be different sizes) The same transformations but applied to the input light curve data. useful if using cream only to merge the orriginal light curves from different telescopes to a new scale for further study elsewhere

-## 3.2) output_chains = a.get_MCMC_chains():
+## 2) output_chains = a.get_MCMC_chains():
 These are the MCMC chains for each parameter.
-Parameters are given in the data frame headers but include the error bar rescaling parameters discussed above.
-These are designated `[light curve name] m noise` and `[light curve name] var noise` for the multiplicative and extra variance parameter respectively.